Electric Fencing, Fence Accessories,

 Conductors

-Poly wire is a good fencing choice for temporary electric fences as it's more visible than steel wire.
-It is lightweight thus easy to handle, install and rewind when used as a portable fence.
+Electric fencing twine or poly-wire is a good choice for temporary electric fences for most animals as it's more visible than steel wire.
+It is lightweight and easy to handle, install and rewind when used as a portable fence.
 It is less durable than steel but well suited to strip grazing and is easily tensioned.

-Poly wire is ideal for temporary grazing, strip or rotational grazing, pet control and pond protection.
+Twine is ideal for temporary grazing, strip or rotational grazing, pet control, garden and pond protection.

-Electric polywire should only be used to fence slow moving animals such as dairy cows and is not advised for horses as they need either tape or rope as it's more visible.
+Electric fence twine or poly-wire should only be used to fence slow moving animals such as dairy cows and is not advised for horses as they need either tape or rope as it's more visible.

 Polytape

-Electric fencing rope, or polyrope as it's often called, is the perfect electric fencing conductor for horses.
-It's visible, it's very strong and it isn't affected by the wind unlike electric tape.
+Electric fencing rope, or poly-rope as it's often called, is the perfect electric fencing conductor for horses.
+It's visible, it's very strong and it won't catch the wind as fence tape is prone to do.
 The fencing rope comes in a variety of specifications and strengths.
-The polyropes with stainless steel conductors are for shorter fencelines than those contain the superior tinned copper.
-Mostly they are insulated by ring insulators screwed into a fencepost but the distance insulators keep the fencing polyrope about 10" out from the fence.
+The polyropes with stainless steel conductors are ideal for short to medium length fence lines and the high-spec ropes containing the superior tinned copper conducting lines are for longer distance fencing and higher powered energisers.
+Rope is generally used with wooden posts and held by ring insulators screwed into the fence posts or distance insulators which can be used to keep the fencing polyrope about 10" out from the fence.
+Rope can also be used with plastic posts for temporary and mobile horse paddocks.

 Netting